 In the eternal quest for revenue growth and growth, it is often too familiar for companies to ignore the opportunity of retaining existing customers.
 The company loses an average of 20% of its customers each year.
 In some industries, this “churn rate” is closer to 80%!
 At this level, the loss of customers is critical.
 Few organizations seem ready to invest the resources needed to correct the problem.
+In case you want to learn about niche research you can check affiliate marketing niche research.

 - 1 The challenge of the Customer Value